tiyd-rails-2015-01/battleship_objects/README.md

 ## Hard Mode

 Actually implement one method for each of the classes you've written.
-Then call it in `battleship.rb` in a meaningful way.
+Then call your implemented methods in the overarching `battleship.rb` in a meaningful way.